dennmart/wanikani-gem/README.md

 - `Wanikani::InvalidKey`: The API response will return a 401 status code indicating that the API key used is not valid.
 The gem will throw this exception so you can catch errors where the API key is not valid.
 - `Wanikani::Exception`: Any API responses with a non-successful (20x) status code **or** with an `error` key in the body will throw this exception, including additional information on the status code (if not a 20x status code) or the message in the body (if the `error` key is present in the response).

+## Migrating to V2

+API version 1 is at the end of it's lifecycle and by September 2020, it will be shut down.
+These are things you have to pay attention to when migrating to API V2:

+* User:
+** Gravatar key was removed from user API response and `gravatar_url` from the gem ** title, about, post_count and topic_count were removed from the API

 ## Contributing